Homepage : http://www.oceanography.itb.ac.id/

-PS curriculum Oceanographic bachelor degree (S1) is designed in eight semesters (four years) with 144 Semester Credit Units (SKS) and the new academic year Oceanography Study Program accepts students with a capacity of 35 people.
-The input source for Oceanography Study are high school graduates in the field of exact sciences who have a solid foundation in the fields of mathematics, physics, and natural science.
+The curriculum of undergraduate program in Oceanography is designed into 8 semesters, 4 years, with 144 semester credit units.
+Oceanography Study Program accepts students with capacity of 35 students.
+Input source for Oceanography Study Program is a high school graduate in exact sciences that has a strong foundation in mathematics, physics, and natural sciences.

-Oceanography is the study of physical processes and dynamic sea water.
-Experts Oceanography dedicated field studies on issues of maritime affairs in a local, regional, and global both the study of pure (pure research) and applied study to support the study of marine and coastal environment, and support the exploration of marine resources, and to support the development and application of engineering and marine technology.
+Oceanography is a science that studied physical processes and dynamics of seawater.
+Oceanographers dedicate their field of study to marine issues at local, regional and global scale, both pure research and applied studies that can be able to support the study of marine and coastal environments, and support the exploration of marine resources as well as support the development and application of marine engineering and technology.

-The studies in Oceanography Study covers the processes of physical and dynamical seawater from theoretical level up to applications such as the dynamics of tides, ocean currents, waves, the interaction of the ocean-atmosphere, tsunami, marine ecosystem dynamics, prediction of upwelling regions for fishing ground, scour and deposition of sediments shore up the spread of oil spills and other pollutants in the sea.
-Regional studies were reviewed from upstream rivers, estuaries, coastal waters, and the waters of the high seas.
-Field observations, laboratory studies, modeling and computer simulation, as well as the application of remote sensing (remote sensing) is the main method in this science.
+Oceanography Study Program study the physical and oceanic processes of seawater from theoretical to applied as tidal dynamics studies, ocean currents, ocean waves, ocean-atmosphere interactions, tsunamis, marine ecosystem dynamics, upwelling area prediction of fishing ground, grinding and deposition of coastal sediments to spread of oil spills and other pollutants in the ocean.
+Study areas reviewed from upstream rivers, estuaries, coastal waters, and offshore waters.
+The main methods in this science are Field observation, laboratory studies, computer modeling and simulation, and remote sensing applications.

-The process of research and education in Oceanography Study is supported by a variety of facilities and laboratories such as:
+Research and education process in the Oceanography Study Program is supported by various facilities and laboratories such as:

 1. Coastal Oceanography Laboratory

 2. Regional and Theoretical Oceanography Laboratory